We are closely monitoring the COVID-19 pandemic, and we are here to help customers through temporary or extended financial hardship.

 Alternatively, osprey nest location information may be shared over the phone with BGE's customer service team at 1-800-685-0123.

-When BGE receives a report of a nest, crews follow all federal and local wildlife regulations while assessing whether the nest is inhabited and if it can be relocated.
-The nest is removed if no birds or eggs are present, a deterrent is placed on the top of the pole to dissuade the birds from building another nest, and the nest is relocated when possible—in some cases to a new platform built by BGE nearby.
-If the nest is inhabited, crews install rubber insulation on wires and other equipment to shield the birds.
+When BGE receives a report of a nest, crews follow all federal and local wildlife regulations while assessing whether the nest is inhabited.
+The nest is removed if no birds or eggs are present and a deterrent is placed on the top of the pole to dissuade the birds from building another nest; in some cases, BGE installs a new, safe platform specifically for the ospreys to build their nests nearby.
+If the nest is inhabited, crews install rubber insulation on wires and other equipment to shield the birds and protect the equipment.

 The most impacted areas are located along the Chesapeake Bay and include Havre de Grace, near Martin State Airport, south Baltimore, south of Annapolis, and Shady Side to Deale in Anne Arundel County.